particle-iot/docs/src/content/datasheets/app-notes/an029-wake-publish-sleep-cellular.md

 - Hour sleep, uses hibernate mode (`SLEEP_MODE_DEEP`)
 - Use SEMI_AUTOMATIC mode
 - Stay awake for firmware updates (optional)

+You can download the files associated with this app note [as a zip file](/assets/files/app-notes/AN029.zip).

 The hibernate mode uses the lowest power, however there is a trade-off.
 For sleep periods less than 15 minutes, you'll use less power by using stop mode sleep (pin + time) with `SLEEP_NETWORK_STANDBY`.
 This is because connecting to cellular uses a significant amount of power, more than is saved by turning off the modem completely.